 You might prefer thunderous bass to home theater extras

 Klipsch’s Cinema 1200 is a gorgeous machine that makes easy work of turning your living room into a whole, almost-at-the-theater experience.
-It’s a powerful Dolby Atmos system that delivers incredible bass and immersive overhead effects.
+It’s a powerful Dolby Atmos sound system that delivers incredible bass and immersive overhead effects.
 The sound signature is smooth and sweet.
 It offers many connection options and great support for gaming features.

 However, the Q950A is missing some home theater features, which could make Samsung’s HWQ950A more appealing to those who want a complete experience.

 Although it does not offer the same gaming options as the Q950A, it provides full DTS decoding (including DTSX) and convenience features such as an automatic sound-mode analyzer and auto-room calibration.
 There is also a well-stocked application to fine-tune the many channels.
 It also comes at a lower cost.

 Vizio’s Elevate soundbar, which is much less expensive than the pricier ones, offers DTS:X decoding and a lot of other features.
 However, its sound quality can’t match that of the pricier ones.